hupaulcamacho/remote-theater/README.md

 A search feature where users can search for movies by name and genre A rating feature that influences recommended movie lists Add Shows and episodes so there’s more of a variety for users to watch

+## Running The Remote Theater App Locally

+First install dependencies in the /client and /server directories with:

+### `npm install`

+To launch the client you can run:

+### `npm start`

+Launch the server before using the client with:

+### `nodemon start:dev`

+This script runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.<br />